Home » UNESCO World Heritage Sites of India

 • Also known as “Black Pagoda”

-• Located on the east coast of the Bay of Bengal in Mahanadi delta, Puri district, Odisha
+• Located on the east coast of the Bay of Bengal in the Mahanadi delta, Puri district, Odisha

 • Built in the form of the chariot of Surya, with 24 wheels, heavily decorated with stone carvings.
 Six horses are shown pulling the chariot

-• Constructed using sandstone by king Narasimhadeva I of the Eastern Ganga Dynasty.
+• Constructed using sandstone by King Narasimhadeva I of the Eastern Ganga Dynasty.

 Keoladeo National Park 1985